rustthomas12/StCarloAcutisWebsite/README.md

 # Blessed Carlo Acutis Parish Website

-Official website for Blessed Carlo Acutis Parish, serving West Brookfield, North Brookfield, and East Brookfield, MA.
+Official website for Blessed Carlo Acutis Parish, serving West Brookfield and North Brookfield, MA.

 ## About

-Blessed Carlo Acutis Parish was formed on July 1, 2024, from the merger of three Catholic communities:
+Blessed Carlo Acutis Parish was formed on July 1, 2024, from the merger of two Catholic communities:
 - Our Lady of the Sacred Heart Parish (West Brookfield)
 - St. Joseph Parish (North Brookfield)
-- St. John the Baptist Parish (East Brookfield)

 ## Features